TakumiOtagaki/ID3_with_IntronAwareExonDesigner/README.md

 ```

 The demo automatically:
-- ✅ Checks and installs DeepRaccess if needed
 - ✅ Runs 1000-iteration mRNA optimization with Amino Matching Softmax constraint
 - ✅ Generates publication-quality evolution figures
 - ✅ Saves all results to `examples/` directory